microsoft/MTC_IOT_WALL/README.md

 The HP gateway installed on the OPC wall must be installed/upgraded with the latest version of [Windows 10 IoT Enterprise LTS](https://microsoft.sharepoint.com/:f:/t/MTCIESCommunity/EtlIMAxMDhFDi2K7XVo4c_gBnuWzI-ANKgQYtpHDJUT9CA?e=SPSNcv "Windows 10 IoT Enterprise LTS").
 You must do a clean installation.
 Do not install any unnecessary software.

+> During the installation, you will need to enter a License Key.
+You can get the key from either [Brad Murphy](mailto:v-bramur@microsoft.com) or [Kevin Orbaker](mailto:keorba@microsoft.com) for the Windows IoT Enterprise Key.

 Once you have done an installation, make sure all updates are completed prior to proceeding with the installation.

 >Note: You might have to run Windows Update multiple times to get all the updates.